GitMirroring/mediagoblin/docs/source/siteadmin/relnotes.rst

 ======

-This minor release adds support for Python 3.10 and 3.11 and drops support for Python version prior to 3.7.
+This minor release adds support for Python 3.10 and 3.11 and drops support for Python versions prior to 3.7.
 It also upgrades a number of Python dependencies and adds a few small bug fixes and improvements.

 This version has been tested on Debian Bullseye (11), Debian Bookworm (12),